ElectricityAuthority/gdx_grabber/README.md

 Copyright (C) 2014 Electricity Authority, New Zealand.
 See, https://github.com/ElectricityAuthority/LICENSE/blob/master/LICENSE.md

-This is the gdx_grab class.
-Used to connect and download, and save daily vSPD market data in New Zealand.
+Used to connect, download, extract and save daily vSPD Electricity market data.

+Used either on:
-Used on an adhoc basis, to download and unpack archive files, or daily via crontab/scheduler of your choice:
+  1. an adhoc basis, for occasional download and unpacking of archive files, or;
+  2. daily via crontab/scheduler of your choice:

 For example: